aydnzn/Introduction-to-Digital-Communications/README.md

-# EE 477: Introduction to Digital Communication - Fall 2018 Homework Solutions
+# Introduction to Digital Communication - Homework

-This repository contains my homework solutions for the course "EE 477: Introduction to Digital Communication" that was offered at Boğaziçi University, Department of Electrical and Electronics Engineering in Fall 2018.
+This repository contains my homework submissions for the course "Introduction to Digital Communication".

 ## Course Information